dhermes/ikwf-history/raw-data/README.md

 - Novice 2000: **MISSING** Team Scores (as of 2025-03-18)
 - Senior 2000: **MISSING** Team Scores (as of 2025-03-18)

+## Team acronmys

+We attempt to determine team acronyms by doing (approximate) team scoring and comparing to the team scores for a given tournament.

+For one year (2001), there were `team.pdf`, `team-2.pdf`, etc. files found on the Wayback Machine.
+(Original source needed.)
+The IKWF used to print this acronym key in the state tournament booklets but these didn't really make it onto the internet.

 ## Team scoring

 As of 2025 bylaws (`bylaws_2024-25.pdf`), team scoring at the state tournament